 Sandplay can be a valuable adjunct to a Jungian Analysis because it offers an additional method to access the unconscious.
 Sandplay reveals an aspect of the psyche that is preverbal; it can portray to an individual a realm of one’s unconscious that is unable to be spoken about but can be understood through its representation in symbols.

 Sandplay activates one’s Creativity.
 The Process of Sandplay engages one’s body and is a mode of therapy that integrates body, mind and spirit.

 The International Society for Sandplay Therapy is an Associate Member Group within the International Association for Analytical Psychology (IAAP).
 To become a Certified Member one has to complete a specialized training program that includes seminars, completion of two symbol papers, individual and group supervision of sandplay cases and the completion of ones own sandplay process.
 A candidate must also complete a written case study whereby the sand trays of a client’s sandplay process are interpreted.
 The case study is examined by three independent readers to establish that the interpretation and psychological meaning given to the sand trays is valid.

 I completed the majority of my Sandplay Training while I was training as a Jungian Analyst in Zurich, Switzerland.
-I am a Certified Member of the International Association for Sandplay Therapy and The Canadian Association of Sandplay Therapists.
+I am a Certified Member and Teaching/Supervisor Member of the of the International Association for Sandplay Therapy and The Canadian Association of Sandplay Therapists.

 Sandplay is available to all of my Analysands should they choose to use it in their Analytic Process.